How to Get Grease Out of Linen?

 - In this guide, you will learn how to get rid of difficult grease stains that are on delicate fabrics and how your regular dishwashing detergent solution can help here.

 You don't need to cringe if you spill something that causes stains on your clothes, such as grease.
 Research shows that you can clean your high-quality linen clothes and remove the grease without effort.

 Not all grease stains are the same - some can be super easy to remove, while others might require more patience and effort (especially if you notice them later).

-Luckily, we have a step-by-step action plan for you on how to get the grease stains that are more difficult than usual out of your favorite linen clothes:
+Luckily, we have a step-by-step action plan for you on how to get the grease stains that are more stubborn than usual out of your favorite linen clothes:

 - Remove grease from greasy linen laundry by following the stain removal instructions on the fabric's care label.
 The care instructions will tell you whether you should use cold, warm, or hot water.
 Remember to clean with plenty of zeal!
 Materials that can be exempt include those made of cotton, linen, polyester, jersey, or linen.

-- In case the stain is minimal, treat it with alcohol.
-Soak the fabric in alcohol, then rinse the garment and let it dry.
+- In case the stain is minimal, soak the fabric in a water-detergent solution, or wash it with club soda.